Disordered boundaries destroy bulk phase separation in scalar active matter: Numerical simulations

 \section{Numerical simulations}

-All our numerics correspond to RTPs in two dimensions.
+All our numerics on active systems correspond to RTPs in two dimensions.
 Our theoretical predictions were successfully tested against both off-lattice and on-lattice simulations.
 In this article, we solely report the latter for which larger sizes and times can be reached.

 \if{ {\it Off-lattice simulations -- a localized deformation on a wall:} We consider $N$ particles on a system of dimensions $L_x \times L_y$ with periodic boundary conditions along the $\hat{\bf y}$ direction and hard walls at $x=0$ and $x=L_x$.
 The deformation on the boundary is modelled using a hard rod potential, see Fig.~\ref{fig:Single ratchet}a, of length $\ell_r$ whose angle with the wall is $\varphi$.